 - This section of the JSNA looks at Place and the different aspects that make up living, working and socialising in Swindon.
 Swindon is a large town well situated on the M4 for access to London and the South West.
 In March 2019 there were just under 100,000 homes in Swindon with one in ten owned by the Council.
 Many people own their home with house prices considered more reasonable than many areas of the southwest with the average cost in 2021 between £263,000 and £268,000.
 In 2020/21 there were 1,140 households assessed under the Homelessness Reduction Act with 62.5% of the main applicants aged 16-34.
 Over recent years the Council waiting list for a home has increased by 50% and this looks to increase further with the cost of living challenges.
-Fuel poverty is lower in Swindon than nationally but levels are higher in central areas of town and just over one in ten houses have an efficiency rating of E, F or G at the lower end of the scale. - In 2021 there were 7,485 businesses in Swindon, a 43% increase since 2010.
-Based on the 2015 profile, 94% of businesses survive a year and just under half survive 5 years.
-Swindon has a relatively high level of economic prosperity, with the economy supporting 123,000 jobs in 2021 (16% of which are in the Professional, Scientific and technical sector), and an annual average earnings of £30,420 for residents working full time.
+Fuel poverty is lower in Swindon than nationally but levels are higher in central areas of town and just over one in ten houses have an efficiency rating of E, F or G at the lower end of the scale. - In 2022 there were 7,395 businesses in Swindon, a 41% increase since 2010.
+96% of businesses survive a year and around 40% survive 5 years.
+Swindon has a relatively high level of economic prosperity, with the economy supporting an estimated 114,100 jobs in 2022, with average annual earnings for residents standing at £34,426.
 Although there was concern about the closure of Honda, other companies have moved in and unemployment rates reflect the low levels seen nationally.
-An ongoing challenge is around educational attainment: Swindon is nearly 10% lower than national rates for people having National Vocational Qualification (NVQ) level 4 or higher and university entry. - As well as offering work opportunities, Swindon has 100 pubs, 9 parks, 7 outdoor gyms and a wide range of organisations offering artsrelated activities, which are increasingly evidenced as beneficial to health.
+An ongoing challenge is around educational attainment: Swindon is about 6% lower than national rates for people having National Vocational Qualification (NVQ) level 4 or higher and university entry. - As well as offering work opportunities, Swindon has 100 pubs, 9 parks, 7 outdoor gyms and a wide range of organisations offering artsrelated activities, which are increasingly evidenced as beneficial to health.
 There are also 13 libraries, both council- and community-led which, although seeing a reduction over time and since the pandemic, provide over 100,000 loans a year.
 Swindon has many cycle routes and walking opportunities and although data suggests local people cover 1.4 billion miles in motor vehicles, it is estimated that nearly one in four adults walk regularly for transport. - Both violence and sexual crime in Swindon are lower than or similar to England, although domestic violence has seen an upward trend, reflecting the national picture and possibly linked to improved reporting.
 It is difficult to know what impact the pandemic will have in the longer term, although around half of the residents in a survey felt community safety had been negatively affected.
 One benefit of the pandemic was on air quality, for which Swindon is generally quite good and meets recommended levels, with the exception of one area that has an air quality management plan in place.
-Areas which are more vulnerable to nitrogen dioxide (NO2) and particulate matter (PM2.5) include Covingham and Dorcan, Rodbourne Cheney, St Margaret and South Marston and Penhill and Upper Stratton.
+Areas which are more vulnerable to nitrogen dioxide (NO2) and particulate matter (PM{2.5}) include Covingham and Dorcan, Rodbourne Cheney, St Margaret and South Marston and Penhill and Upper Stratton.